zedlopez/ifm/The Recipe Book.md

 ## Animals

 ^^{animals+kind+}^^{animals+kind+: rideable}^^{Rideable Vehicles+ext+} ^^{extensions: specific extensions: Rideable Vehicles}
 Animals exhibit a wide range of behaviour: much of the chapter on [Other Characters] applies just as well to animals as to human beings, with the exception of the material on conversation.
-But two examples here, both fairly simple, show how a fairly convincing domestic pet can be achieved simply by reacting to certain events going on nearby: [Feline Behavior] (a cat) and [Today Tomorrow] (a dog).
+But two examples here, both fairly simple, show how a fairly convincing domestic pet can be achieved simply by reacting to certain events going on nearby: [Feline Behaviour] (a cat) and [Today Tomorrow] (a dog).

 [Fido] provides a dog which the player can re-name at will.